 Plan ahead: how safe is this?

-Make a plan to limit your risk of getting COVID-19
+Make a plan to limit your risk of getting very sick from COVID-19

 Some activities are more risky than others.
 Here are guidelines and risk levels to help you and your loved ones plan and stay safe from COVID-19.

-It’s still safest to wear a mask and stay 6 feet apart when you spend time with anyone you don’t live with indoors who hasn’t been vaccinated yet.
-(Read the health guidance here)
+Wear a mask and stay 6 feet apart when you spend time in crowds or gatherings (Read the health guidance here).

 Wash your hands as often as you can.